 Tested

-Abiraterone acetate plus prednisone and ADT
+Abiraterone acetate + prednisone + ADT

 Population

-Patients with high-risk metastatic hormone-sensitive prostate cancer
+Patients with newly diagnosed, high-risk, metastatic, castration-sensitive prostate cancer

 Comparator